EOSIO/eos/docs/01_nodeos/03_plugins/chain_plugin/index.md

   --blocks-dir arg (="blocks")          the location of the blocks directory
                                         (absolute path or relative to
                                         application data dir)
-  --blocks-log-stride (=4294967295)     split the block log file when the head
+  --blocks-log-stride arg (=4294967295)
-                                        block number is the multiple of the stride.
+                                        split the block log file when the head block number is the multiple of the stride.
 When the stride is reached, the current block log and index will be